ValdiviaDev/RTS-balancing-research/docs/README.md

 [Here](http://www.ultimaratioregum.co.uk/game/tag/rts/) you can find an article that puts various examples of interesting ways that Command & Conquer aproaches their 1p levels.

 You can find [here](https://waywardstrategist.com/2015/05/26/time-as-a-resource-part-1-single-player-map-design/) an article about balancing the progression in RTS maps, taking in account time as a gameplay component.

+***If you want to know a more general approach on how to make a level in any video game, I advise you to read this [article](https://gamedevelopment.tutsplus.com/tutorials/a-beginners-guide-to-designing-video-game-levels--cms-25662).***